Stanford Winter Girls Lacrosse Camp

 - 10:1 camper to instructor on field ratio

 - Team discounts available

-- Special goalie instruction and discounts available
+- Special goalie instruction available

 - Every camper receives a reversible Nike practice jersey